 Campus on the Run

-The 2013 Campus on the Run will take place on March 30, 2013.
-Registration can be completed online or in person at the SRC or Smith 101.
+The 2014 Campus on the Run will take place on March 29, 2014,and registration can be completed online.
 If you register before March 12, the registration fee will be $14 for SRC members and $17 for non-members and $8 for SRC member youth and $12 for non-member youth.
 Adults who register early will get a Campus on the Run t-shirt!
-Interested individuals will still be able to register after March 12 up to the day of the race in person, although the registration cost increases to $23 and a t-shirt is not guaranteed.
+Interested individuals will still be able to register after March 12 up to the day of the race in person, although the registration cost increases to $20 for members and $23 for non-members, and a t-shirt is not guaranteed.

 On the day of the race, check in will take place 8:15-9:15 AM at the SRC Court 1, and the fun run will officially begin at 9:30 AM.
 Click here for more information.
 Help us make this event fun by participating!